(Updated 1 April, 2026)

 While I follow the Australian Government Style Manual, it’s not the only one out there.
 Sticking with a specific style guide not only improves readability but also consistency and, by extension, the credibility of your written content.

-Find out more about creating a comprehensive, inclusive language in-house style guide.
+Find out more about creating a comprehensive in my article about how to write an inclusive language in-house style guide.

 The case for consistency